Quick Facts About New Car Prices

 New Car Prices Increase Modestly

-Even as the sales pace began slowing, Kelley Blue Book data show average transaction prices were $48,907 in June, or up $200 from the month earlier.
-They rose 1.2% from a year ago.
-Incentives to attract shoppers to new vehicles were up slightly to 6.9%, or nearly $3,400 on average.
-That’s down from 8% earlier this year, but they remain higher than last year.
+Even as the sales pace began slowing, Kelley Blue Book data shows the average transaction price (ATP) was $49,077 in August, up 0.5% from the month earlier.
+It rose 2.6% from a year ago.
+Incentives to attract shoppers to new vehicles remained above $3,500 but softened slightly, falling to 7.2% of ATP from 7.3% in July.

 What Drives New Car Prices